 You might feel mad at your lender, your school, society or even yourself for taking out the stupid loans in the first place.
 In this stage, you might cast blame or feel anger or jealousy at others.

 I remember that I used to be so envious of my debt-free peers.
 The worst part about this stage is that anger is unproductive and consumes a lot of energy.
 A person can get burnt out on anger while making no progress at all toward solving the problem.

 Plus, getting angry could end up alienating people when what you really need is a strong support network to help you deal with your debt.

 When anger subsides, emotionally affected borrowers might start to look for ways out of their situation.
 They might look at their options and think:

 - Maybe I can have my loans forgiven and spare myself from paying all of this back?

 - Perhaps a wealthy friend or family member might take pity on me and pay my debt, no questions asked (we can dream, right?).

 - I wonder if there’s a payment plan with some kind of loophole in it?

 - I should start playing the lottery.

-The sooner borrowers can do that, the sooner they can begin to make productive decisions toward dealing with student debt.
+The sooner you can forget about loopholes and focus on realistic solutions, the sooner you can begin to make productive decisions about your student debt.